-Fast forward from that bi-gone era when there were around 8 million employees who had no legal safety protection while at work, to the seventies, when the Health and Safety at Work Act 1974 was passed through parliament.
+Fast forward from that by-gone era when there were around 8 million employees who had no legal safety protection while at work, to the seventies, when the Health and Safety at Work Act 1974 was passed through parliament.

 The HSAWA was considered to be an audacious step in terms of legislation and was famously quoted as being ‘bold and far-reaching’ by the first Health and Safety Executive Director General.
 So has the Act and other ensuing health and safety laws proven to be the work-safe game-changer it promised to be 40 years ago and have the number of accidents at work decreased thanks to its introduction?

-The simple answer to whether or not the Act has had an impact on work place accidents, is a firm, ‘yes’.
+The simple answer to whether or not the Act has had an impact on workplace accidents is a firm, ‘yes’.
 There is no doubt that this piece of historic legislation has not only directly prevented accidents through its guidance and codes of practice, it has also cultivated a shift in attitude and behaviours of workers and employers which, although perhaps less quantifiable, still contributes to an improvement in safe working cultures in the UK.

 It’s important to remember that in the 1970s when the HSAWA was first founded, that the landscape of working Britain was notably different from what it is now.
 More people worked in factories, meaning that machinery accidents were more prolific than they are at present.
-Similarly, a large portion of the work force is office-based today which has brought about a new assortment of occupational illnesses such as stress-related conditions.
+Similarly, a large portion of the workforce is office-based today which has brought about a new assortment of occupational illnesses such as stress-related conditions.

-The above factors do influence the incidence of work related illnesses and accidents; the HSE itself suggests that half of the reduction in non-fatal injuries at work in 2012 can be attributed to a change in employment patterns.
+The above factors do influence the incidence of work-related illnesses and accidents; the HSE itself suggests that half of the reduction in non-fatal injuries at work in 2012 can be attributed to a change in employment patterns.